aurorascharff/react-router-v7-notes/README.md

 # React Router v7 Notes

 A notes application built with React Router v7, featuring pending UI, Zod for schema validation, Tailwind CSS v4, and Prisma.
+I'm using framework mode with SSR and pre rendering, and loaders and actions on the server.

 - 📖 [React Router v7 docs](https://reactrouter.com/dev/start/framework/installation)